DoktorlHouse/CarCountingYolov4-DeepSort/README.md

 This repository uses Machine Learning (Object Detection and Tracking) to count the number of objects passing a specific line.
 With this it is possible to automatically count cars on a highway or pedestrains in the city.

-Object counting implemented with YOLOv4, DeepSort, and TensorFlow.
-YOLOv4 is a state of the art algorithm that uses deep convolutional neural networks to perform object detections.
+Object counting is implemented with YOLOv4, DeepSort and TensorFlow.
+YOLOv4 is a state-of-the-art algorithm for object detection that uses deep convolutional neural networks.
 These detections are used in Deep SORT (Simple Online and Realtime Tracking with a Deep Association Metric) to track the individual objects.
 This allows us to count the objects crossing a specific line.

 ## Demo of Object Tracker on Cars
 <p align="center"><img src="data/helpers/cars.gif"\></p>